Sign-Language-Translation-COMPSCI760/Sign_Language_Translation/README.md

-# To run/view stage 2 model (takes under 10 minutes to fully train and run evaluation):
+# To run/view stage 2 model (fc1 takes arounf 45 mins to train with TOP + 1 other aug type. tc1 takes under 10 minutes to fully train and run evaluation):

 Before doing anything, I suggest looking at the stage2model.py code in conjunction with looking at config760.json so you can see what it's doing.
 The majority of your questions around what the keras and tensorflow bits are doing can probably be answered by looking at https://www.tensorflow.org/guide/keras/train_and_evaluate and otherwise googling for other parts of the tensorflow documentation.
 The trickiest bit is probably the class Features_in(tf.keras.utils.Sequence) - googling tf.keras.utils.Sequence and/or tf.fit will likely give you the idea of how this works.